Epicodus-Curriculum/intro-full-stack/0_2_epicodus_how_to_screen_share_in_discord.md

 ### How to screen share and watch a stream in Discord

-Discord provides a thorough step by step guide [Go Live and Screen Share](https://support.discord.com/hc/en-us/articles/360040816151-Go-Live-and-Screen-Share) that covers how to screen share and how to watch someone else’s stream in Discord.
+Discord provides a thorough step by step guide [Go Live and Screen Share](https://support.discord.com/hc/en-us/articles/360040816151-Go-Live-and-Screen-Share) that covers how to screen share and how to watch someone else's stream in Discord.

 The most relevant sections in this guide are: